FAQ: How Much Does a Naturopathic Doctor Make? (Plus Duties)

-- Diagnose illnesses and conditions
+Diagnose illnesses and conditions

-- Work with patients of varying ages
+Work with patients of varying ages

-- Perform medical tests
+Perform medical tests

-- Consider the mind, body and spirit of each patient
+Consider the mind, body and spirit of each patient

-- Create individualized treatment plans
+Create individualized treatment plans

-- Administer medication and natural remedies
+Administer medication and natural remedies

-- Educate patients to prevent illness
+Educate patients to prevent illness

-- Recommend activities, foods and lifestyle changes
+Recommend activities, foods and lifestyle changes

-- Write reports and detailed records for patients
+Write reports and detailed records for patients

 How much does a naturopathic doctor make?

-Since naturopathy is a broad area of study, many naturopaths may specialize in a specific type of natural medicine and healing to give patients more concentrated care.
-Sometimes, these doctors use their specialized knowledge to aid conventional healthcare, but others may focus only on their specialization and natural healing practices.
-Here's a closer look at some specializations available for naturopathic doctors to pursue:
+Since naturopathy is a broad area of study, many naturopathic doctors specialize in a specific type of natural medicine and healing to give patients more concentrated care.
+Having a specialization can sometimes influence a naturopathic doctor's salary.